jsdelivrbot/react-redux-weather-app-9/README.md

 - Minimises asynchronous code and keeps code clean (supposedly).

 #### Keeping State Immutable
-- Be mindful in avoiding state mutations, always return a new object/state.
+- Be mindful in avoiding state mutations
+- Never change the state directly
+- Always return a new object/state.

 ```js
 // Returns a mutated state - Avoid!